Jayson Tatum scores 41, Celtics cruise past Pelicans 140-105

-BOSTON (AP) — Jayson Tatum made six 3-pointers and scored a career-high 41 points as the Boston Celtics cruised past the short-handed New Orleans Pelicans, 140-105 on Saturday night.
+The third-year forward made six 3-pointers and scored a career-high 41 points as Boston cruised past the short-handed New Orleans Pelicans, 140-105 on Saturday night.

-Tatum’s first career 40-point performance helped the Celtics snap a season-high, three-game losing streak.
+Tatum’s first career 40-point performance helped the Celtics snap a season-high, three-game skid.

+“Shots were going in.
+It felt good.
+I felt like we played with a purpose today on both ends, from the beginning of the game,” Tatum said.
+“I felt like we did our job.
+I know we haven’t been playing well lately.
+It felt good to start the game off right.”

-Enes Kanter added 22 points, Gordon Hayward had 19 and Kemba Walker finished with 17 points and seven assists.
+Enes Kanter added 22 points and 19 rebounds, marking season highs in both categories.
+Gordon Hayward had 19 points and Kemba Walker finished with 17 points and seven assists.

 Boston shot 14 of 29 from the 3-point line and tied a season high for points.